 As the colder winter days continue, and the advent of snow is becoming more prevalent, I begin to think about warmer climates.
 And of course, comforting food enters into my thoughts.
 One of my favorite Caribbean-style dishes is black bean soup.

 My version is a take-off of an old Washington Post recipe from many years ago known as “Jamaican Black Beans with Fresh Tomatoes, Sour Cream, and Basil.”
 It’s an excellent comforting and filling meal that is pretty healthy even with a small dollop of sour cream and a spirited light splash of Jamaican rum….
 I made a few changes to that recipe and turned it into a pureed soup with some whole beans stirred in after the puree step.
-You can do whatever pleases you.

 From the kitchen of A Food Lovers Delight….